Humanities Course Descriptions

 American Historiography: Narratives of Abolition

 This course examines the history of abolitionist movements in the United States, asking: “How have communities throughout American history envisioned and acted for freedom?”
-In the first trimester, we study the abolishment of slavery, the Civil War, and the radical visions of Reconstruction, accompanied by readings of Toni Morrison’s Beloved and Colson Whitehead’s The Underground Railroad, as well as W.E.B.
-Du Bois’ Black Reconstruction, among other texts.
-In the second trimester, we study the Harlem Renaissance as well as selected poems, music, drama, and film.
-We move to an examination of the ideologies and strategies of organizers during the Civil Rights Movement, reading John Lewis’ graphic memoir March, as well as memoirs by Malcolm X and Assata Shakur.
-In the third trimester, students study the history of housing justice activism in Boston, as well modern and contemporary movements for the abolition of the police and prisons.
-Students conclude the year by collaborating with a local organizing campaign.
+In the first trimester, we study the abolishment of slavery and the visions of Reconstruction, accompanied by readings of Colson Whitehead’s The Underground Railroad, W.E.B.
+Du Bois’ Black Reconstruction, and other texts.
+In the second trimester, we study the ways literature interacted with the social construction of race and gender in the early 20th century, focusing on Nella Larsen's Passing and selected poems of the Harlem Renaissance.
+We then move to an examination of the ideologies and strategies of organizers during the Civil Rights Movement and Black Power movements.
+In the third trimester, students study the history of housing justice activism in Boston, as well modern and contemporary movements for the abolition of the police.
+We conclude the year by considering the past, present, and future of the climate crisis, as well as supporting local abolitionist and climate justice organizing campaigns.

 Africa and Europe Through Each Other's Eyes